MKRNaqeebi/GenAlima/README.md

 Tasks are divided into the integration of data sources, core pipeline, and the frontend.

 ### Integration Tasks

+- [ ] Integrate with RAG data source (File, Database, API)
+  - [x] Allow file upload and search from with vector search
+  - [ ] Allow user to add database and query from it (text to SQL)
+  - [ ] Allow user to add API data source and configure it

 - [ ] MCP
   - [ ] Allow to add new mcp server from UI